 An Americano is two shots of espresso poured onto hot water.
 There’s a very thin layer of crema on top, but mostly this is like your regular black coffee, only infinitely better in most cases.

-This one is as similar to regular black coffee as the long black, for the same reasons: it requires espresso, not brewed coffee, there’s no high-pressure stream of water passing through the grounds, and it’s layered, in a way, instead of one single layer of coffee from bottom to top, beginning to end.
+This one is as similar to regular black coffee as the long black coffee, for the same reasons: it requires espresso, not brewed coffee, there’s no high-pressure stream of water passing through the grounds, and it’s layered, in a way, instead of one single layer of coffee from bottom to top, beginning to end.

-Regular coffee made with a drip-brew machine or even pour-over is more of a medium grind, loose in its filter, and the water goes through at a significantly lower pressure (it basically just relies on gravity to get the job done).
+The regular type of coffee made with a drip-brew machine or even pour-over is more of a medium grind, loose in its filter, and the water goes through at a significantly lower pressure (it basically just relies on gravity to get the job done).

 This drink is popular in America and has its roots in Italy.
 The Italians didn’t make it that way, though.
 Americans stationed there did.